sarah2244-4/Project-1-goldenapevisualmedia/README.md

 ### New User Aims

-To navigate the website quickly and easily, find out more about the photographer, view some of their portfolio, and contact the photographer.
+To navigate the website quickly and easily, find out more about the photographer and view their portfolio.
+To eventually contact the photographer and book a service.

 ## Design